-When you wake up on January 1 in Montreal after a long night watching fireworks at the Old Port or dancing in one of the city's Bohemian clubs, one of the first things on your mind will surely be food.
-While it isn't too hard finding restaurants that are open on New Year's Eve to accommodate all of the end-of-year parties, the first of the year is slightly more difficult as it's a national holiday and many businesses are closed.
-If you don't have a way to call restaurants to confirm they are open, the following list includes some of Montreal's best eateries that are serving food on January 1, 2020.
+When you wake up on January 1 in Montreal after a long night watching fireworks at the Old Port or dancing in one of the city's bohemian clubs, you'll probably want to start the year off with some of Canada's finest cuisine.
+While it isn't too hard to find restaurants open on New Year's Eve in this bustling city located in the province of Quebec, the first of the year is slightly more difficult, as it's a national holiday and many businesses are closed.
+But Montreal has plenty of dining options, whether you're nursing your New Year's Eve celebration or starting the year on a whole new plan.

-Located in the heart of Old Montreal, Hambar is a chic restaurant known for expertly prepared charcuterie plates, an extensive wine list, craft cocktails, and mouth-watering entrees.
+Located in the heart of Old Montreal, Hambar is a chic restaurant and wine bar known for expertly prepared charcuterie plates, an extensive wine list, craft cocktails, and mouth-watering entrees.
 Choose between dishes like mushroom risotto, grilled octopus, and fresh pasta with lobster.
 Better yet, go with a group and order a variety of meals; at Hambar, they are meant to be shared.
-The interior is sophisticated but still cozy, the perfect setting whether celebrating with friends or dining with your New Year date.
-The restaurant is open 11:30 a.m.–11:00 p.m. on January 1, 2020, and accepting reservations.
+The interior is sophisticated but still cozy, a great setting whether celebrating with friends or dining with your New Year's date.

-Nestled between Le Plateau neighborhood and the Latin Quarter, Le Fabrique is truly a culinary experience.
+Nestled between Le Plateau neighborhood and the Latin Quarter, La Fabrique is truly a culinary experience.
 The dishes are cutting-edge creations without being pretentious, and the menu is constantly changing based on seasonal ingredients and the chef's imagination.
-The Huffington Post called La Fabrique's brunch one of the best in all of Canada, and the evening dinner menu is just as laudable.
-With an impressive wine selection to round out the meal, the ambiance at La Fabrique is perfect for an intimate meal to start the new year with your loved one.
-Reservations are currently being accepted for New Year's brunch from 10 a.m. to 2:30 p.m. and dinner from 5:30 p.m.to 10:15 p.m.
+La Fabrique's brunch was called one of the best in all of Canada by The Huffington Post, and the evening dinner menu is just as laudable.
+With an impressive wine selection to round out the meal, the ambiance at La Fabrique is ideal for an intimate meal to start the new year with your loved one.
+The restaurant usually serves a New Year's brunch and dinner.